-Various departments across the Australian Public Service can assist with understanding the different needs of stakeholder groups.
+Various departments across the Australian Public Service can assist with understanding the different needs of stakeholder groups and data.
 These include:

-- Office for Women in the Department of the Prime Minister and Cabinet - Department of Home Affairs - Department of Education, Skills and Employment - Australian Small Business and Family Enterprise Ombudsman (ASBFEO) - Department of Infrastructure, Transport, Regional Development and Communications - National Disability Insurance Agency - National Indigenous Australians Agency - Australian Institute of Aboriginal and Torres Strait Islander Studies.
+- Office for Women in the Department of the Prime Minister and Cabinet - Department of Home Affairs - Department of Climate Change, Energy, the Environment and Water - Department of Employment and Workplace Relations - Australian Small Business and Family Enterprise Ombudsman (ASBFEO) - Department of Infrastructure, Transport, Regional Development and Communications - National Disability Insurance Agency - National Indigenous Australians Agency - Australian Institute of Aboriginal and Torres Strait Islander Studies - The Australian Bureau of Statistics.